Day 328 · Tuesday, November 24

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 328, Rooted in Him.
+This is By God's Call — day 328, Do Not Conform.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.